pdigennaro/WaterS20/README.md

 | Matplotlib | [https://matplotlib.org/] |

 # Instructions
-We suggest to use a Linux based distro such as Ubuntu.
+The proposed source files have been developed and tested with Ubuntu 18.04 LTS and Python 3.6.9 and we encourage to use a similar environment to run the scripts.

 Use the following commands to install the scripts' dependencies:

 ```sh